 Samples selected for testing shall be representative of production and be conducted with the test gas and liquids specified for the tests as

-hydrogen, helium, hydrogen mixtures or helium mixtures for leakage tests;
+hydrogen, helium, hydrogen mixtures or helium mixtures for leakage tests; or

-liquids (e.g. water) or gases for strength tests, or

 hydrogen, helium, nitrogen or dry air for all other tests.

-All tests shall be conducted with the inlet pressure maintained at least 110 % of the manufacturer’s specified maximum allowable working pressure, unless otherwise specified.
+All tests shall be conducted with the inlet pressure maintained at least 110 % of the manufacturer’s specified maximum allowable working pressure (MAWP), unless otherwise specified.

 Tests are to be conducted at room temperature.
 Unless otherwise stated, testing at room temperature shall be conducted between 15 °C minimum and 30 °C maximum